-The Arts Impact for Groups grant provides up to $10,000 in funding for groups led by Black, Indigenous, or People of Color (BIPOC); and/or Disabled People / People with Disabilities; and/or Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual/Agender, Two-Spirit (LGBTQIA2+).
-Groups must be located in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott and Washington county.
-This grant is designed to be an infusion of funds to support a group’s ability to create access to the arts.
+The Arts Impact for Groups grant provides up to $10,000 in funding to help groups create and sustain Minnesotans’ access to the arts.
+Groups must be Black, Indigenous, or People of Color (BIPOC); and/or disabled people/people with disabilities; and/or Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual/Agender, Two-Spirit (LGBTQIA2+) led.
+Groups’ primary addresses must also be located in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott or Washington county.
+This program supports the production of artistic projects, and/or projects that strengthen the organizational capacity and operations of groups providing access to the arts.

 Grant Information Webinar

 MRAC will offer a Grant Information Webinar to learn about the grant program on September 30, 2022.
 To register visit:https://bit.ly/39RLx70.

 The recorded webinar and presentation slides will also be shared on the MRAC YouTube account and on this webpage.
 The webinar includes ASL interpretation, adjustable captions, automated translated captions into other languages, and adjustable playback speeds.

 MRAC Program Directors are available to help with your application.
 To schedule a video or phone meeting with a program director, fill out the application assistance meeting request form.